Kraken vs Capitals Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 21)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over tons of data from every past game between the Kraken and Capitals and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over millions of data from every angle between the Kraken and Capitals and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the growing emphasis human bettors regularly put on player performance factors between a Kraken team going up against a possibly deflated Capitals team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+The Algorithm has been most keyed in on the growing factor knucklehead sportsbettors often put on Seattle’s strength factors between a Kraken team going up against a possibly improved Capitals team.
+It appears the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.